 - Set Limits.
 It’s okay to say, “no.” If you are tired and rundown, you risk getting sick and missing holiday festivities.
 It’s okay to order a meal for a family dinner and not cook from scratch.
 It’s fine to skip a party that is just too difficult to manage.
 As a caregiver, give yourself a break if you need one.

 - Prep for Event.
-If you are going to a relative’s home with your parent for a holiday event, plan ahead to determine what they might need.
+If you will be away from your home plan ahead to determine what they might need.
 Your parent will be out of their routine, so make sure they rest during the day and are well hydrated.
 Pack a bag with a spare change of clothing, extra sweater or jacket, comfort foods that they enjoy, and any medication they might need.

 - Talk to the Host.
 You also may want to ask the host if there is a quiet spot that your parent can retreat to if they need to lay down or take a break from the noise and activity.
 When possible, talk to your family about holding events during the best time of day for your parent.
 Many people living with dementia experience sundowning in the evening, so a daytime event might be more comfortable.